William Bonin: 1974–1978: Life after incarceration

-Soon, McVicker phoned his mother, who promptly informed Garden Grove police of the incident.
-On October 11, 1975, Bonin was arrested for two assaults months later.
-Upon arrest, he informed law enforcement that "next time there won't be any more witnesses."
-He was charged with the rape and forcible oral copulation of a minor, and the attempted abduction of a 15-year-old boy two days after Bonin's assault on McVicker.
-This second victim rejected Bonin's offer of $35 for sex, before exiting Bonin's van and telling him to leave.
-In response, Bonin drove the van onto the sidewalk in an attempt to strike him.
+Two days after assaulting McVicker, Bonin attempted to abduct a 15-year-old boy.
+The boy had entered Bonin's van, but rejected Bonin's offer for sex before exiting the van onto a sidewalk.
+Bonin then drove the van onto the sidewalk, attempting to hit him.
+On October 11, 1975, Bonin was arrested for the two previous assaults.
+Upon arrest, he informed law enforcement that "next time, there won't be any more witnesses."
+He was charged with the rape and forcible oral copulation of a minor (McVicker), and attempted abduction (the second boy).

-Bonin pleaded guilty to both charges and on December 31, 1975, he was sentenced to serve between one and fifteen years' imprisonment at the California Men's Facility in San Luis Obispo.
+Bonin pleaded guilty to both charges and on December 31, 1975, he was sentenced to serve one to fifteen years at the California Men's Facility in San Luis Obispo.
 (Note: Although Bonin denied any culpability of this conviction to fellow inmates, as a convicted child molester, he was beaten on several occasions while incarcerated for this offense.)
 In 1977, Bonin was subject to further psychiatric examination.
-It was indicated his sexual involvement with young boys related to his mother's micromanagement of his life.
-In March 1978, Bonin's father suffered a major stroke (presumably induced by his alcohol addiction) causing him to be hospitalized at the Long Beach Veterans Administration Hospital, where his mother worked as a vocational nurse.
-In prison, Bonin completed mathematics courses and training as a machinist, in order to secure employment.
+It was theorized that his sexual involvement with young boys stemmed from his mother's treatment of him.
+In March 1978, Bonin's father suffered a major stroke, presumably caused by alcoholism, and was hospitalized.
+In prison, Bonin completed mathematics courses and training as a machinist in order to secure employment.
 He also showed significant progress in individual therapy sessions.
-As a result, he was released from detention on October 11, with eighteen months' supervised probation.
+As a result, he was released on October 11, with eighteen months' supervised probation.

-Release
+1978–1979: Life after release

 On November 1, 1978, Bonin moved to an apartment in the Kingswood Village complex, located approximately one mile from his parents' house.
-He became acquainted with his 43-year-old neighbor, Everett Scott Fraser.
-Bonin became a regular attendee at Fraser's parties, where young men, drugs, and alcohol were rife.
-Fraser considered him a respectful and placid individual and frequently introduced Bonin to his young male acquaintances.
-The two also talked about their homosexuality.
-The following month, Bonin established a relationship with a married mother who held a criminal record for child cruelty.
+He soon became acquainted with his 43-year-old neighbor, Everett Scott Fraser.
+Bonin became a regular attendee at Fraser's parties, where young men, drugs, and alcohol were present.
+Fraser considered him a respectful person, and the two also talked about their homosexuality.
+In December, Bonin established a relationship with a married mother who held a criminal record for child cruelty.
 He would take trips to Anaheim with her and her kids.

 In April 1979, Bonin's parole supervision concluded.
 Later, Bonin and his brother Paul relocated to Silverado, and ran a bar called the Alpine Inn.
 It was continually under scrutiny for noise violations.
 An incident occurred involving Bonin reportedly locking a 16-year-old runaway in a room of the building, threatening at knife-point to bury his body in the hills.
 Unable to obtain a permanent liquor license due to Bonin's criminal record, the business venture was short-lived.
-Later, Bonin purchased a Ford van while working at his older brother's plumbing business.
+Later, Bonin purchased a Ford Econoline van while working at his older brother's plumbing business.